 - 1 lb okra (stems removed and sliced into halves)

 - Line a baking sheet with parchment paper.

 - Wash and prepare okra and jalapenos as directed above.

 - In a large bowl combine chili powder, chipotle pepper, red pepper flakes, sea salt, and millet flour.

-- Add okra and jalapenos and toss until coated with seasoning.
+- Add okra, jalapeños, and olive oil and toss until coated with seasoning.

 - Place on parchment lined pan and bake for 17-20 minutes.